esraltintas/rent-home/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
+You can start editing the page by modifying `pages`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Header

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+The header of the RentFlow application may include the Buena logo.
+Clicking on the Buena logo is designed to reset the entire renting process and start from scratch.

+## Home Card

+Before starting the renting process, users encounter the "Home Card."
+This card provides information about available homes, including details such as:

+- Image
+- Price
+- Description
+- Location
+- Size
+- Room count

+## Renting Process

+After clicking the "Rent Now" button on the Home Card, users go through the following steps:

+- Full Name Step: Collects the user's full name.
+- Email Step: Collects the user's email address.
+- Phone Step: Collects the user's phone number.
+- Salary Step: Collects the user's salary information.
+- Summary Step: Displays a summary of collected data and triggers the submission.